Pulmozyme (Dornase Alfa)

 Overdose Information

-If you think you have inhaled too much Pulmozyme, seek urgent medical attention immediately.
-Phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort.
+If you think you have inhaled too much Pulmozyme, seek medical attention immediately.
+Contact your doctor or go to the nearest hospital.

 Frequently Asked Questions

-If you miss a dose, take your next dose at its scheduled time.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, take your next dose at the scheduled time and do not double up.

 Important Disclaimer